 - An interview may be arranged to further discuss your experience and availability.
 You will be tested on MS Word and MS Excel at the time of the interview and be asked to provide employment references.

-- Once an opportunity is identified, the successful candidate will return to TES for an orientation that includes completion of payroll-related paperwork.
+- Once an opportunity is identified, the successful candidate will return to TES for an orientation.

 - The candidate will report to the department to begin work and will be eligible to obtain an ID card.

 Assignments vary in length from 1–2 days up to 2–3 months, and occasionally longer.

 Your skills and the skills requested by the department determine how quickly we can place you on an assignment.
 In some cases you may be offered an assignment soon after completing the interview process.

 Are TES employees likely to be hired permanently into their temporary position at the university?

 It is possible for the employee to be considered for the position on a regular staff basis, if a vacancy exists.
 However, TES does not guarantee that an offer of permanent employment will be made.

 Can I search for a full-time, permanent job at Carnegie Mellon while I am in a temporary position?